-The Islington Centre for Refugees and Migrants currently supports around 150 asylum seekers, refugees, and migrants each year.
+The Islington Centre for Refugees and Migrants currently supports around 176 asylum seekers, refugees, and migrants.
 Our clients are among the most disadvantaged, isolated and vulnerable people in London.
 Having fled persecution, human rights abuses, they are at risk of destitution, detention, and removal to the situation they fled.
+We want to share some of our clients’ stories: how they came to the Centre, how our work helped them, and what attending means to them:

-Even in the midst of deprivation, isolation, and emotional distress, our clients ensure that our Centre is a welcoming space, where everyone can support each to taking meaningful steps to rebuilding their shattered lives.
+Even in the midst of deprivation, isolation, and emotional distress, our clients ensure that our Centre is a welcoming space, where everyone can support each to taking meaningful steps to rebuilding their shattered lives, and here we will share some of our clients’ successes

 We are very proud of every member of our diverse and supportive community.
 We are proud of their commitment to overcoming their problems, and their desire to become active members of wider society.